Skip to Main Content

 **If a book is available in more than one format, cite the version you consulted.
 For books consulted online, list a URL; include an access date only if one is required by your instructor.
 If no fixed page numbers are available, you can include a section title or a chapter number.

-FIRST NOTE: Author first & last names, Book Title (City of Publication: Publisher, Year), E-book format OR accessed date, URL.
+FIRST NOTE: Author first & last names, Book Title (Publisher, Year), E-book format OR accessed date, URL.

-• Jane Austen, Pride and Prejudice (New York: Penguin Classics, 2007), Kindle edition.
+• Jane Austen, Pride and Prejudice (Penguin Classics, 2007), Kindle edition.

 SUBSEQUENT NOTES: Author's last name, Shortened Book Title, page numbers or chapter number, if applicable.